speckdavid/symk/README.md

 - [License](#license)

 ## Getting Started
-SymK is developed and tested mainly for Linux but should also run under MacOS.
+SymK is primarily developed and tested on Linux; macOS is supported but not extensively tested.

 ### Python Package
 SymK is integrated as a package in the unified-planning library which can be installed using `pip`